dml-cth/deep-machine-learning/Instructions/03_using_google_cloud.md

 ```

 #### 3. Request GPU quota increase
 When you create a new Google Cloud you won't be allowed to use any GPUs in your instances.
 In order to increase your quota for the GPUs used for the course (K80), follow the instructions [here](https://stackoverflow.com/a/49737435).
-The quotas are region specific, so be sure to select the region where you will create your instances.
+One GPU is enough.
+The quotas are region specific, so be sure to select the region where you will create your instances (*europe-west1*).

 #### 4. Create a compute instance